jpiechowka/go-file-server/README.md

   -b, --basic-auth string   enables Basic Auth.
 Credentials should be provided as username:password -c, --compression int     configure compression level. -1 to disable, 0 for default level, 1 for best speed, 2 for best compression (default 2)
-  -d, --dir string          path to directory with files to serve (default "./files") -h, --help                help for start
+  -d, --dir string          path to directory with files to serve (default "./files") -g, --generate-certs      enable TLS and generate self-signed certs for the server.
+Outputs to 'cert.pem' and 'key.pem' and will overwrite existing files
+  -h, --help                help for start
-  -r, --rate-limit uint     configure max requests per minute (default 60)
+  -r, --rate-limit uint     configure max requests per minute (default 60) -t, --tls                 enables TLS.
+Files should be saved as 'cert.pem' and 'key.pem'
 ```